How To Use Critical CSS

 Preload Images

-When critical CSS is generated it also checks for images above the fold which are set to skip lazy load.
+When critical CSS is generated, it also checks for images above the fold that are set to skip lazy loading.
 If any are found, it will save those along with the critical CSS and preload them to speed up load time.

 Skip Lazy Load

-Should the Critical CSS be refreshed after an Avada update?
+Should Critical CSS be refreshed after an Avada update?

-Should the Avada cache be cleared after generating Critical CSS?
+Should Avada cache be cleared after generating Critical CSS?

 No, it’s not necessary.
 If a third-party cache plugin is in use, it makes sense to do so.
-Critical CSS does add a specific style tag to the head tag with the above-the-fold CSS.
-And moves the rest of the compiled styles to the footer.
-So, it could be affected by cache plugins.
+Critical CSS adds a dedicated style tag to the website’s head with the above-the-fold CSS, and moves the remaining compiled styles to the footer.
+So, it could be affected by third-party cache plugins.